bencooperjamin/xlmentoringwxh/README.md

 1. Log in (or sign up) to [Github](https://github.com/).
 2. Find the repository for this project, [xlmentoringwxh](https://github.com/bencooperjamin/xlmentoringwxh).
 3. Click on the Settings link.
-3. On the left-hand side, you will see a sub-heading called "code and automation" with link called "Pages" click this link.
+4. On the left-hand side, you will see a sub-heading called "code and automation" with link called "Pages" click this link.
-4. Below the title "Build and Deployment" you will see "Source" click the dropdown called "None" and selct "Main".
+5. Below the title "Build and Deployment" you will see "Branch" click the dropdown called "None" and selct "Main".
-5. Next click the dropdown called "docs" and select "root" then save.
+6. Next click the dropdown called "docs" and select "root" then save.
-6. The page will automatically refresh.
+7. The page sould automatically refresh.
-7. At the top of the reposit0ry there will be a box with a [Visit Site]
+8. At the top of the repository there will be a box with [Visit Site](https://bencooperjamin.github.io/xlmentoringwxh/) button, to view the published website.

 ### Local Development